HeryLong/ChineseWordSegment/README.md

 ##### Dictionary #####

-There are several self-made-dictionaries, you can download them by clicking [self-made-dictionary](./self-made-dictionary) and download them.
+There are several self-made-dictionaries, you can download them by clicking [self-made-dictionary](./self-made-dictionary).
 And call `addDictionary(string filePath)` to add them into you `WordSegment` instance.

 ##### For Objective-C #####